Towards optimal doubly robust estimation of heterogeneous causal effects: Local Polynomial R-Learner

 Now we give some discussion and interpretation of the (in-probability) error bound of Theorem \ref{thm:lprlearner}.
 The first three terms are the bias, and the last two are the variance (on the standard deviation scale).
 The bias has three components.
 The first $h^\gamma$ bias term comes from the bias of an oracle estimator with access to the true propensity score and regression function, and matches the bias of an oracle with direct access to the difference $Y^1-Y^0$.
 The other two bias terms come from nuisance estimation: the first $k^{-2s/d}$ term is the product of the biases of the propensity score and regression estimators, whereas the second $k^{-2\alpha/d}$ term is the squared bias of the propensity score estimator.
 If the propensity score is at least as smooth as the regression function, then the first $k^{-2s/d}$ term will dominate.
-Some heuristic intuition about why these specific bias terms arise is as follows: by virtue of its least squares construction, the lp-R-Learner can be viewed as a product of the inverse of an ``$X^\T X$-like'' term involving products of $\widehat\pi_a$ and $\widehat\pi_b$, and an ``$X^\T Y$-like'' term involving products of $\widehat\pi_a$ and $\widehat\eta$. \\
+Some heuristic intuition about why these specific bias terms arise is as follows: by virtue of its least squares construction, the lp-R-Learner can be viewed as a product of the inverse of an ``$X^\T X$-like'' term involving products of $\widehat\pi_a$ and $\widehat\pi_b$, and an ``$X^\T Y$-like'' term involving products of $\widehat\pi_a$ and $\widehat\eta$.
 The variance has two components.
 As with the bias, the first $1/\sqrt{nh^d}$ term is the standard deviation of an oracle estimator with access to the true nuisance functions.
 The second term is a product of this oracle standard error with $k/n$, which is the additional variance coming from nuisance estimation (in fact $k/n$ is the product of the standard deviations of the nuisance estimators).
 In standard regimes the tuning parameter $k$ would have to be chosen of smaller order than $n$ (e.g., $k\log k/n \rightarrow 0$ as in \citet{belloni2015some} and elsewhere) in order for Condition \ref{con:nuiscon} to hold, making the variance contribution from nuisance estimation asymptotically negligible.
 This last point will be discussed further shortly. \\

 Now we give conditions under which the oracle rate is achieved by the lp-R-Learner, which we conjecture are not only sufficient but also necessary conditions. \\

 \begin{corollary} Suppose the assumptions of Theorem \ref{thm:lprlearner} hold.
 Further assume $\alpha \geq \beta$ so the propensity score is smoother than the regression function, and take \begin{enumerate} \item $h \sim n^{-1/(2\gamma+d)}$, and \item $k \sim n/ \log^2 n$ so that $k \log k/n \rightarrow 0$. \end{enumerate} Then, up to log factors,